About

 --Ted Patrick, editor of Holiday, announcing the formation of ASME on September 17, 1963

 The American Society of Magazine Editors is the principal organization for the editorial leaders of magazines and websites published in the United States.
-Founded in 1963, ASME strives to defend the First Amendment, support the development of journalism and defend the editorial integrity of print and digital publications.
+Founded in 1963, ASME strives to defend the First Amendment, support the development of journalism and promote the editorial integrity of print and digital publications.
 ASME sponsors the National Magazine Awards in association with the Columbia Journalism School, conducts training programs for reporters and editors and publishes the ASME Guidelines for Editors and Publishers.

 MEMBERSHIP